-As noted above, for purposes of computing percentage ownership after this offering, we have assumed that all series A preferred stock and class B common stock held by the selling stockholders will be converted to class A common stock and sold in this offering.
-Therefore, the applicable percentage ownership after this offering is based on 38,360,435 shares of class A common stock outstanding after the offering.
-Each share of class A common stock is entitled to one vote per share and each share of class B common stock is entitled to ten votes per share.
+(3) Based on 9,665,235 shares of class A common stock outstanding plus 29,040,000 shares of class B common stock outstanding.
+Each share of Class A common stock is entitled to one vote per share and each share of class B common stock is entitled to ten votes per share.